msawaguchi/gostack-reactnative/README.md

 ## :pushpin: Installation
 <p>
-    Make sure the API is running.
+  Make sure your have <a href="https://nodejs.org/en/download/">Node.js</a> installed on your computer and the API is running.
     You can clone the API and read how to install it by <a href="https://github.com/msawaguchi/gostack-nodejs">clicking here</a>.
 </p>